The Main Street Learning Lab at K’é – The Backstory from Pam

 “What kind of world do you want to live in, and what are you building to contribute to that world?” -Greg Hartle

-When I heard these words from my friend Greg Hartle seven years ago, they made my heart skip a beat.
+When we heard these words from our friend Greg Hartle several years ago, they made our heart skip a beat.

 -How do you provide solid, effective business advice in a way that actually solves the problems and builds the leadership capacity of small business owners?